Slobodan Kovačević: Music career

 At the beginning of the war in Bosnia and Herzegovina, he moved to Prague and returned to Sarajevo after the Dayton Agreement in 1995.
 In late March 1998, Indexi performed in Podgorica and Belgrade.

 After the death of Davorin Popović in 2001, he devoted himself to jazz music and joined the Sinan Alimanović Quintet.
 He also played in the Dance Orchestra of Bosnia and Herzegovina.

-Slobodan Kovačević wrote a total of more than 300 compositions.
-Most of these opuses are associated with Indexi, but also with theater performances and songs for other artists.

-Slobodan Kovačević died on 22 March 2004 in the Bare Cemetery in Sarajevo and was buried in the "Alley of Greats" close to his bandmate and singer Davorin Popović.
+Slobodan Kovačević died on 22 March 2004 in Sarajevo and was buried in the Bare Cemetery in the "Alley of Greats", close to his bandmate and singer Davorin Popović.
 From 2006, in his honor, the Bodo Kovačević Award was founded for the best guitarist.

-He had been married to Edina Filipović since July 1981 and had a daughter, Hana.